Keep on Top of Your Trades with the iExposure Indicator

 Obviously, your list of custom indicators will differ from the one shown here, as it depends on your own specific setup.
 The image below shows the launched iExposure indicator added to an hourly EUR/USD chart:

 It's really quite a simple tool, but don't let its simplicity fool you into discounting its usefulness.
-Let's talk in about more detail about why it can pay to have this information readily at hand.
+Let's discuss in about more detail about why it can potentially be lucrative to have this information readily available and accessible.

 Monitoring your positions and why it's so important

 Of course, you may want access to an even more comprehensive suite of tools for managing your trades.
-If so, look no further than MetaTrader 4 Supreme Edition.
-MT4SE is a custom plug-in that has been carefully put together by market professionals to extend the capabilities of MetaTrader 4.
-It offers a wider set of technical analysis tools as well as improved functionality for Order Management.
+If so, look no further than MetaTrader Supreme Edition.
+MTSE is a custom plugin that has been carefully put together by market professionals to extend the capabilities of MetaTrader 4 and MetaTrader 5.
+It offers a wider set of technical analysis tools, as well as improved functionality for order management.

-If you wish to see how the iExposure indicator works for yourself, the easiest way is to open some positions and see how they show with the indicator applied.
+If you wish to see how the iExposure indicator works for yourself, the easiest way is to open some positions and see how they are displayed with the indicator applied.
 Of course, putting on real trades and risking real money just to try out a trading tool is not a great idea.
-This is why there is a great benefit for you if you open a Demo Trading Account.
-A demo account allows you to use all the trading tools in MetaTrader 4 and see how they work with live market prices — but all in a risk-free environment.
+This is why opening a demo trading account is a good idea.
+A demo account allows you to use all the trading tools contained within MetaTrader 4 and MetaTrader 5, and see how they work with live market prices — but all in a risk-free trading environment.